pxlBlck - All information for testers of the latest pre-release

 commandname,2,16,133,

-This specification causes the first two values entered to be ignored because they are outside the permitted value range.
-Only the last value “133” is adopted because it is within the permitted value range for “ParameterX”.
+With this specification, the first two values entered are ignored because they are outside the permitted value range.
+Only the last value "133" is accepted because it is within the permitted value range for "ParameterX".

 Command: General Settings

-To make general settings, you can use the “pb” command.
-You can use this to configure the general behavior and display of your pxlBlck.
+You can use the “pb” command to make general settings.
+This can be used to configure the general behavior and display of your pxlBlck.

 Command overview: